Lomatia tasmanica: Taxonomy

 Charles Denison "Deny" King discovered the plant in May 1934 while mining tin in the remote southwest of Tasmania.
 Winifred Curtis of the Tasmanian Herbarium named the plant in King's honour in 1967, after he sent specimens he collected at Cox's Bight, Port Davey to be identified in 1965.
 It is also sometimes called "King's holly", though it is not a holly.

 L. tasmanica was thought to possibly be a hybrid between L. polymorpha and another species.
 Genetic analysis using microsatellite markers showed that species found close together geographically are most closely related to each other; L. tasmanica is the sister of a lineage that gave rise to the other two Tasmanian Lomatia species, L. polymorpha and L. tinctoria.

 Subfossil remains identical to L. tasmanica were found in 43,600-year-old beds.
-The climate at that time was most likely as cool as or cooler than it is at Melaleuca today (an average yearly temperature of 11.5 °C, with the coldest month having an average minimum of 4.5 °C and the warmest month an average maximum of 20 °C), and possibly wetter (more than 2400 mm of precipitation annually).
+The climate at that time was most likely as cool as or cooler than it is at Melaleuca today (an average yearly temperature of 11.5 C, with the coldest month having an average minimum of 4.5 C and the warmest month an average maximum of 20 C), and possibly wetter (more than 2400 mm of precipitation annually).

 Distribution and habitat

-The entire population of Lomatia tasmanica consists of around 500 to 600 plants in an area less than 1.2 km long in southwestern Tasmania.
+Two populations of Lomatia tasmanica are known to exist, with the first colony consisting of around 500 to 600 plants in an area of less than 1.2 km long in southwestern Tasmania as well as a second population of the species which was discovered in 2026, also in the south-west of Tasmania.
+The exact locations of the two populations are both kept secret.
 The climate is wet, receiving an average total of 1700 mm of rain each year, and all plants grow within 25 m of a river or creek.
 L. tasmanica mainly grows in rainforest or mixed forest made up of trees 8–15 m high such as myrtle beech (Lophozonia cunninghamii), celery-top pine (Phyllocladus aspleniifolius), southern sassafras (Atherosperma moschatum), leatherwood (Eucryphia lucida), satinwood (Nematolepis squamea), blue-green tea tree (Leptospermum glaucescens), and horizontal scrub (Anodopetalum biglandulosum), as well as understory species such as thyme archeria (Archeria serpyllifolia), native plum (Cenarrhenes nitida), sweet-scented trochocarpa (Trochocarpa gunnii), Raukaua gunnii, white waratah (Agastachys odorata), climbing heath (Prionotes cerinthoides), hard water fern (Parablechnum wattsii), and brickmaker's sedge (Gahnia grandis).
 Scattered Smithton peppermint (Eucalyptus nitida) tower over the canopy.
 Profuse moss and fern growth highlights the wetness of the habitat.

 L. tasmanica also extends into neighbouring dry sclerophyll forest composed of Smithton peppermint over an understory of blue-green tea tree on more elevated areas.
 Finally, it grows in a dense riverbank scrubland with species such as silver banksia (Banksia marginata), mānuka (Leptospermum scoparium), prickly-leaved wattle (Acacia verticillata), swamp honey-myrtle (Melaleuca squamea), scented paperbark (M. squarrosa), horizontal scrub, and Smithton peppermint over a dense low understory of Bauera rubioides, Gahnia grandis, Epacris aff. heteronema, scrambling coral fern (Gleichenia microphylla), Calorophus erostris, lesser wire rush (Empodisma minus), and button grass (Gymnoschoenus sphaerocephalus).